nuelml/Beginner-Python-Projects/README.md

 # Beginner-Python-Projects
-This is a collection of the 33 beginner Python projects I built.
+This is a collection of the 33 beginner Python projects I am working on.